cjbates02/SecureScape/README.md

 # SecureScape: Desktop Application

-SecureScape is an Electron.js desktop application designed for network security professionals.
+SecureScape is an Electron.js desktop application designed for home use.
 It offers multiple features, including dynamic network diagram generation, a CVE report catalog, network and port discovery, and PDF report generation.
 This application is tailored for users seeking to enhance their network security assessments and reporting capabilities.

 ## Prerequisites